Slaby's Conceptual Art

 Paper Adam

-Paper Adam (oil on canvas, 14in x 17in) shows Adam from the Sistine Chapel’s The Creation of Adam.
+Paper Adam shows Adam from the Sistine Chapel’s The Creation of Adam.
 But here Adam appears to be peeling away from his surroundings - he is just a paper image taped to a painted backdrop.
 This is man before the Fall, before he bites the Fruit of the Tree of Knowledge, before he becomes a true man - one with intelligence.
 Without his intelligence, man is not man.
 The thing that lived in the Garden of Eden was no man, just another unthinking animal.

 The Explusion